MeherRushi/egress_tcp_drop_gadget/README.md

 # egress tcp drop

-Drop egress TCP packets based on destination address and port pair
+Drop egress TCP packets based on <desitnation IP, port number> pair

 ## How to use